mantil-io/mantil/readme.md

 * [NGS chat](https://github.com/mantil-io/example-ngs-chat) - example of chat implemented with [NATS](https://github.com/nats-io)

 ## Feedback
 We'd love to hear from you.
-Mantil is in early beta, and we are continuously improving it.
-If you would like to see additional features or want to chat with us join our [Slack Community](https://join.slack.com/t/mantilcommunity/shared_invite/zt-z3iy0lsn-7zD_6nqEucsgygTvHmnxAw).
+If you would like to getting in touch DM us on [Twitter @MantilDev](https://twitter.com/MantilDev).

 #
 <p align="center"> ⭐️ If you like Mantil, give it a star! ⭐️</p>